 Schuh’s academic training in Materials Science and Engineering focused on metals, including their processing, microstructure, and mechanics.
 He earned his B.S. degree from the University of Illinois at Urbana-Champaign in 1997, and his Ph.D. from Northwestern University in 2001.
-He held the Ernest O. Lawrence postdoctoral fellowship at Lawrence Livermore National Laboratory from 2001 to 2002 before moving to join the faculty at MIT in 2002.
+He held the Ernest O. Lawrence postdoctoral fellowship at Lawrence Livermore National Laboratory 2001-2002 before moving to join the faculty at MIT in 2002.

-Prof. Schuh’s research is focused on structural metallurgy and seeks to control disorder in metallic microstructures for the purpose of optimizing mechanical properties.
-Much of his work is on the design and control of grain boundary structure and chemistry.
-Prof. Schuh has published more than 220 papers and dozens of patents and has received a variety of awards acknowledging his research accomplishments.
+Prof. Schuh’s research is focused on structural metallurgy, and seeks to control disorder in metallic microstructures for the purpose of optimizing mechanical properties; much of his work is on the design and control of grain boundary structure and chemistry.
+Prof. Schuh has published more than 220 papers and dozens of patents, and received a variety of awards acknowledging his research accomplishments.